Uniform Feasibility For Smoothed Backup Control Barrier Functions: Main Results

 \subsection{General Case}

 In this part we study a set of sufficient conditions implying similar results without relying on the compactness property.
-In particular, since $T_\varepsilon$ may be unbounded, the condition \eqref{eq:safetyassumption} is no longer sufficient to satisfy \eqref{eq:maingoal} as the uniform bounds \eqref{eq:lemma_compact_1}-\eqref{eq:lemma_compact_3} are not guaranteed. {Therefore, we distinguish between the portion where the state remains within a bounded region and the portion where $\|x\|$ grows unbounded.
-We refer to the former as the \emph{core} and the latter as the \emph{tail}.
-This distinction is useful because the core behaves as a compact set, so the arguments and uniform bounds from the previous section already apply, whereas the tail requires additional growth conditions to ensure a uniform lower bound on $L_F \tilde{h}_\theta$.}
+Since $T_\varepsilon$ may be unbounded, the uniform bounds \eqref{eq:lemma_compact_1}-\eqref{eq:lemma_compact_3} need not hold and \eqref{eq:safetyassumption} alone is not sufficient for \eqref{eq:maingoal}.
+We therefore decompose $T_\varepsilon = (T_\varepsilon \cap B_R) \cup (T_\varepsilon \cap B_R^{\rm c})$ with $B_R \triangleq \{x ~|~ \|x\| \le R\}$ and $B_R^{\rm c}$ denotes the complement of $B_R$.
+The compact \emph{core} (the first term in the set union) inherits the bounds of Section~\ref{sec:compact}, and we impose additional conditions on the unbounded \emph{tail end} (the second term) to control inactive terms in $L_F \tilde h_\theta$.